 The most glaring omission from this card is the complete lack of any rewards program.
 You won’t earn any cash back, points, miles or any other perks for any spending you do with this card.
 That’s probably not as big of a deal if you’re primarily concerned about paying off your existing credit card debt, but if you want to use the card as your regular swiper later and earn rewards, try another card like the Discover it® Cash Back card or the Citi® Double Cash Card.

 If you don’t think you’ll be able to pay off all your debt before the end of the 18-month 0% APR period, you might also want to consider another balance transfer card.
 That’s because once you do start paying interest, it’ll be at a higher rate than with other balance transfer cards – between 16.49% and 24.49% APR.
-By contrast, the Discover It Cash Back card only charges an APR from 11.99% to 22.99% – a lot less, especially on the low end of that range.
+By contrast, the Discover it Cash Back card only charges a variable APR from 12.24% to 23.24% – a lot less, especially on the low end of that range.

 Balance transfer cards come in all shapes and sizes – some with rewards, some with nice perks, some with a lower ongoing interest rate.
 The Wells Fargo Platinum card really only does one thing well: It offers a long 0% APR period to help you chip away at your debt faster.